dbgate/diflow/README.md

-# gitdiff
+# diflow

 Keeps 3 GIT-repos inc sync (Base+Diff=>Merged)

-Usage: gitdiff configrepo
+Usage: diflow configrepo

 In config repo, there should be following config.json: